 Build a living space from a steel shipping container.

-One alternative?
-Build a living space from a steel shipping container.
-Give yourself a month or two of time.
-You can create a structure that’s affordable, comfortable, durable, and practical.
-Financially, you can also control your costs.
+Why not consider building a living space from a steel shipping container?
+It only takes a month or two to construct, and you can create a structure that is not only affordable, but comfortable, durable, and practical.
+Plus, you'll have the added bonus of being able to control your costs financially.

 Need something that’s going to last and a large space?
 Expect to invest $50,000 or more.
 Need something simple like an extra space or home office? $10,000 is enough budget to build and furnish something simple, mobile, and secure.
 These living spaces have the potential to last for decades.